DannyJoris/11ty-google-sheets/README.md

 - `npm run dev`

 To share Google Sheets as `.csv`:
-- File > Share > Publish to web > Link your sheet, and select `.csv` from the dropdown.
+- File > Share > Publish to web > Link > Select your sheet, and select `.csv` from the dropdown.
+Copy the URL.